walkerh1/rust-monkey/README.md

-# rust-monkey-interpreter
+# rust-monkey
-Interpreter for Monkey programming language written in Rust
+Interpreter and compiler for Monkey programming language written in Rust, based on the books by Thorsten Ball.